Jalen Ramsey: 2018 season

-In the 2018 season, Ramsey started all 16 games and totaled 65 total tackles, three interceptions, and 13 passes defensed as the Jaguars finished with a 5–11 record.
-On November 18, against the Pittsburgh Steelers, he had two interceptions, three passes defensed, and a career-high eight total tackles in the 20–16 home loss.
-He had a multi-interception game for the first time in his professional career.
-He started every game in the 2018 season and finished with 65 total tackles, 13 passes defensed, and three interceptions.
-He was named to his second Pro Bowl, where he switched positions and caught a receiving touchdown from Houston Texans quarterback Deshaun Watson in the fourth quarter.
+Defensive coordinator Todd Washington retained Ramsey and A. J. Bouye as the starting cornerbacks to begin the regular season.
+On November 18, 2018, he collected a season-high eight solo tackles, a season-high three pass deflections, and a season-high two interceptions off passes thrown by Ben Roethlisberger during a 20–16 loss to the Pittsburgh Steelers.
+He started all 16 games and had a total of 65 combined tackles (62 solo), 13 pass deflections, and three interceptions as the Jaguars finished with a 5–11 record.
+He was named to his second Pro Bowl.
 He was ranked 27th by his fellow players on the NFL Top 100 Players of 2019.

 2019 season

-On April 25, 2019, the Jaguars picked up the fifth-year option on Ramsey's contract.
-Ramsey started the Jaguars' first three games, totaling 13 solo tackles with a pass deflection and a forced fumble.
-However, during a 13–12 loss to the Houston Texans in Week 2, Ramsey was involved in a verbal altercation with Jaguars head coach Doug Marrone, and the player and coach had to be physically restrained from each other.
-The following day, reports surfaced that Ramsey was demanding a trade, but he started the following week in a 20–7 victory over the Tennessee Titans, the Jaguars' first victory of the season.
+On April 25, 2019, the Jacksonville Jaguars exercised the fifth–year option on Ramsey's rookie contract that was guaranteed for one–year, $13.73 million.
+Head coach Doug Marrone selected Ramsey to be the No. 1 starting cornerback for the third consecutive season and paired him with A. J. Bouye.
+On September 15, 2019, Ramsey recorded four solo and a pass deflection, but was involved in a verbal altercation with Jaguars head coach Doug Marrone, and the player and coach had to be physically restrained from each other as the Jaguars lost 13–12 at the Houston Texans.
+The following day, reports surfaced that Ramsey was demanding a trade, but he started the following week in a 20–7 victory over the Titans, the Jaguars' first victory of the season.
 The following week, Ramsey was placed on the inactive list, with the team announcing that Ramsey would be absent in order to attend the birth of his second child.
-Ramsey would never play for the Jaguars again, remaining on Jacksonville's inactive list from Week 4 through Week 6.
+He remained listed as inactive for the next three games (Weeks 3–6) and never appeared as a member of the Jacksonville Jaguars again.

 Los Angeles Rams

-On October 15, 2019, Ramsey was traded to the Los Angeles Rams in exchange for a 2020 first-round pick (eventually used on K'Lavon Chaisson), a 2021 first-round pick (eventually used on Travis Etienne), and a 2021 fourth-round pick.
+On October 15, 2019, the Jacksonville Jaguars traded Ramsey to the Los Angeles Rams in exchange for a 2020 first-round pick (20th overall) a 2021 first-round pick (25th overall), and a 2021 fourth-round pick (130th overall).
+The Jaguars went on to use the 2020 first-round pick on K'Lavon Chaisson, the 2021 first-round pick on Travis Etienne, and went on to trade the 2021 fourth-round pick back to the LA Rams.